microsoft/vscode-docs/api/get-started/your-first-extension.md

   <source src="/api/get-started/your-first-extension/debug.mp4" type="video/mp4">
 </video>

-You can learn more about debugging Node apps in VS Code at the [Node.js Debugging Topic](/docs/nodejs/nodejs-debugging).
+You can learn more about debugging Node.js apps in VS Code at the [Node.js Debugging Topic](/docs/nodejs/nodejs-debugging).

 ## Next Steps